 Sometimes a taste, like a song, gets inside your head and sticks there, calling your attention back to it again and again.

-That's how it's been for Patagonia founder Yvon Chouinard with aji molido, a coarsely ground red chile from Argentina.
+That's how it's been for Patagonia founder Yvon Chouinard with Argentine-style aji molido, a mild, coarsely ground red chile.

 In 1968, he and a few friends went down to Patagonia to climb Fitz Roy.
 They spent weeks waiting out the bad weather, and ended up camping and eating with a group of gauchos who would grill mutton—and then, from an old wine bottle with a slit cork, sprinkle the hot meat with chimichurri, a garlicky, vinegary sauce flecked with dried herbs and aji molido.
 The sauce could keep for weeks without refrigeration, and the chile gave it a rich, mellow warmth, not too hot and full of flavor.